-The Internal Audit Division monitors internal accounting controls of City assets, monitors security of electronic data, and responds to management requests for analyses, appraisals, and recommendations.
+The Internal Audit Division monitors internal accounting controls of City assets, monitors security of electronic data and responds to management requests for analyses, appraisals, and recommendations.

-The Public Information Office works with news media, issues publications, and implements programs to educate and inform citizens about City policies and programs.
+The Office of Communications works with news media, issues publications, and implements programs to educate and inform citizens about City policies and programs.